Raissadev/rinha-backend_v2/README.md

 ```

 ## Stress-test
-Obs: You can see the preview in result (run on my machine) ·-·
+Obs: You can see the preview in ./result (run on my machine) ·-·
 ```zsh
 $ make stress
 # Maybe this command doesn't work for you